 Prior to law school, Ms. Evangelis served as a legislative assistant to former U.S. Representative Max Sandlin, for whom she handled financial services, technology, and foreign affairs legislation.
 She received a B.S. in Foreign Service, cum laude, from the Georgetown University School of Foreign Service.

 Ms. Evangelis is a member of the California bar and is admitted to practice in the Supreme Court of the United States, several U.S. Courts of Appeal across the country, and all federal courts in California.
-Theane serves on the board of the California Women's Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
-She also serves on the Judicial Elections Evaluation Committee of the Los Angeles County Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.
+Ms. Evangelis serves on the board of the California Women's Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
+She serves on the Judicial Elections Evaluation Committee of the Los Angeles County Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.